WorldWideTelescope/wwt-squid-proxy/README.md

 Contributions are welcome!
 See [the WorldWide Telescope contributors’ guide] for applicable information.
 We use a standard workflow with issues and pull requests.
-All participants in [wwt_data_formats] and the WWT communities must abide by the [WWT Code of Conduct].
+All participants in this repository and the WWT communities must abide by the [WWT Code of Conduct].

 [the WorldWide Telescope contributors’ guide]: https://worldwidetelescope.github.io/contributing/